jewtvet/zmk-ruen/README.md

        bindings = <&kp LG(N9)>; // Your hotkey to switch to Russian };
    ```
-   Tip: You can include multiple `&kp` entries in the `bindings` section if you need to send two different hotkeys - for example, one for your primary macOS machine and another for a Windows machine accessed via RDP:
+   Tip: You can include multiple `&kp` entries in the `bindings` section if you need to send several different hotkeys - for example, one for your primary macOS machine and another for a Windows machine accessed via RDP:
    ```yaml
    bindings = <&kp LG(N5)>, <&kp LG(N6)>;
    ```